ZeyaRabani/BIT10/icp_canisters/buy_bt10/mainnet_buy_bit10/README.md

-# BIT10 Swap
+# Mainnet Buy BIT10

 Users can swap tokens from ICP, ckBTC, etc. to buy BIT10 tokens.

 ## 🌟 Overview

-BIT10 Swap is a decentralized exchange protocol built on the Internet Computer Protocol (ICP) that enables users to swap various tokens for BIT10 tokens.
+Buy BIT10 is a decentralized exchange protocol built on the Internet Computer Protocol (ICP) that enables users to swap various tokens for BIT10 tokens.
 The system is designed to be secure, efficient, and user-friendly.

 Learn more about Swap in our [GitBook](https://gitbook.bit10.app/part_3/testnet/icp).